Scion xB: Toyota Rukus (2010–2015)

 A differently styled version for the Australian market, with the 2.4l 2AZ-FE engine and a four-speed automatic gearbox, released June 2010.

 Electric vehicles

 AC Propulsion has produced an electric version of the first-generation xB called the eBox.

 Researchers at Carnegie Mellon University's Robotics Institute have converted a Scion xB into a commuter electric vehicle as part of their ChargeCar research project.

 Scion marketing

-The Scion xB's marketing is aimed at Generation Y, Americans born between 1980 and 1994.
+The Scion xB's marketing is aimed at Generation Y, defined roughly as people born between 1980 and 1994.
 This group of car buyers is extremely important to manufacturers due to their large numbers (78 million) and their differing perceptions and demands of the vehicles they drive.
-Despite the Scion xB's target market, the average age of an xB buyer is 46.
+Despite the Scion xB's target market, the average age of an xB buyer was 46.

 Although Toyota expected the xA to sell better than the xB, the reverse proved to be true, with the xB outselling its sibling 2 to 1.